Daniel Berthiaume: Winnipeg Jets

-Berthiaume came under fire for allegedly swearing at children seeking his autograph.
+Berthiaume battled Reddick, Essensa, and newcomer Rick Tabaracci in training camp for the goalie spots on the Jets for the 1989–90 season.
+In September, new general manager Mike Smith traded Reddick to the Oilers and acquired Pete Peeters from the Philadelphia Flyers.
+However, Peeters' time with the Jets was short-lived as he was flipped back to the Flyers after the waiver draft had passed, leaving the starter's job open.
+Berthiaume began the season as the team's starter but by December Essensa had surpassed him.
+Berthiaume came under fire for allegedly swearing at children seeking his autograph after a bad loss to the Nordiques in January 1990.
 On January 22, 1990, he was traded to the Minnesota North Stars for future considerations.
 Mike Smith, general manager of the Jets, said Berthiaume's trade was related to his off-ice actions.
 The goalie apologized on television for swearing at autograph seekers, then a day later denied the incident took place and said he had been ordered to apologize by team management.
+In 24 games with Winnipeg, he went 10–11–3 with a GAA of 3.72 and a save percentage of 0.871.

 Minnesota North Stars

-Goaltender Jon Casey handled the bulk of the duties for the North Stars, so Berthiuame appeared in just five games for Minnesota, managing just one win and a mediocre 3.50 goals against average.
-Prior totraining camp in 1990, Berthiaume was traded to the Los Angeles Kings for Craig Duncanson.
+Berthiuame made his North Stars debut on January 26 in a 6–3 victory over the Vancouver Canucks.
+Jon Casey was the established starter and handled the bulk of the duties for the North Stars.
+On February 13, Berthiaume injured his knee in practice and had to undergo surgery, missing the remainder of the season.
+He appeared in just five games for Minnesota, managing one win, a 3.49 GAA, and a save percentage of 0.865.
+Prior to training camp in 1990, Berthiaume was traded to the Los Angeles Kings for winger Craig Duncanson on September 6 in a flurry of moves by the North Stars.